 A subwoofer, or "sub", is a large (usually 8" or bigger) speaker that's designed to do just one thing: play bass.
-In most cases, a subwoofer is mounted in a specially designed box.
-(Some subs can be mounted in what's called a (link) "free-air" application — that is, no box is required.)
+Most marine-rated subs are designed for free-air use, so you'll get outstanding bass when you mount the sub in a panel or bulkhead on your boat — no box required

 Tinned wire is any connecting wire (usually copper) between devices that is coated in tin.
 Tinned wire is very important in marine applications.
 It significantly increases a wire's resistance to corrosion without impeding its flexibility or resistance.